 The Board's primary function is one of oversight.
 In connection with its oversight function, the Board oversees the Company's policies and procedures for managing risk.
 The Board administers its risk oversight function primarily through its Committees which report to the Board.
 Board Committees have assumed oversight of various risks that have been identified through the Company's enterprise risk management program.
-The Audit Committee reviews the Company's risk assessment and risk management policies and the Audit Committee reports to the Board on the Company's risk management program.
+The Audit Committee reviews the Company's risk assessment and risk management program.
 Management regularly provides reports to the Board and its Committees concerning risks identified through the Company's enterprise risk management program.